lacava/ellen/README.md

 ============
 I've built the project in Visual Studio 2010 professional as well as C++ Express (which is free from Microsoft), and in linux with g++ and the intel c++ compiler using the make files.
 If you use VS 2010 Express, the OpenMP files (which were removed from VS 2010) need to be added to the VS path.

-There are a couple of external library dependencies:
+There are two external library dependencies:

-- [boost libraries](http://www.boost.org) - a set of multi-purpose c++ libraries
+- [boost libraries](http://www.boost.org) - a set of multi-purpose c++ libraries, *needed for RunTrialsMPI only*
 - [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) - a c++ template library for linear algebra

 In addition to downloading those packages, the paths to them need to be modified in the Makefiles for ellenGP and RunTrials.